-John Halinski became the Transportation Security Administration’s (TSA) Deputy Administrator in July 2012.
-As Deputy Administrator, he is responsible for helping TSA grow as a high-performing counterterrorism agency.
+John Halinski became the Transportation Security Administration’s deputy administrator in July 2012.
+As deputy administrator, he is responsible for helping TSA grow as a high-performance counterterrorism agency.

-Additional accomplishments since joining TSA include serving as the TSA/DHS lead for the 2006 Winter Olympics and acting as the TSA Representative for the evacuation of Americans from Lebanon in 2006.
+Additional accomplishments since joining TSA include serving as the TSA/DHS lead for the 2006 Winter Olympics and acting as the TSA representative for the evacuation of Americans from Lebanon in 2006.
 He also developed and implemented a successful Africa engagement strategy for TSA, as well as the Safe Skies for Africa program.
-In addition, Halinski directed the TSA response to international incidents including the air cargo bomb plot in October 2010, rebuilding of Haiti's transportation security infrastructure following the 2010 earthquake, and the December 25, 2009 attempted attack on Northwest Flight 253.
+In addition, Halinski directed the TSA response to international incidents including the international cargo plot of 2010, rebuilding of Haiti's transportation security infrastructure following the 2010 earthquake, and the December 25, 2009 attempted attack on Northwest Flight 253.

 Previously, Halinski served 25 years in the Marine Corps in a variety of positions.
-Highlights of this period include several successful tours involving counterterrorism, counter-drugs, and counter-proliferation operations.
+Highlights of this period include several successful tours involving counterterrorism, counter-drugs operations and counter-proliferation operations.

-Halinski earned a Bachelor of Arts degree from the University of Florida and a Master of Science degree in Strategic Intelligence from the National Intelligence University in Washington, D.C.
-He has attended a wide variety of security, intelligence, and professional schools.
-He is a graduate of TSA's Senior Leadership Development Program and a graduate of the Federal Executive Institute in Charlottesville, Virginia.
+Halinski earned a Bachelor of Arts degree from the University of Florida and a Master of Science degree in strategic intelligence from the National Intelligence University in Washington, D.C.
+He has attended a wide variety of security, intelligence and professional schools.
+He is a graduate of TSA's Senior Leadership Development Program and a graduate of the Federal Executive Institute in Charlottesville, Va.